Key Takeaways

 Do we need new anti-harassment training?

-If your training doesn't address LGBTQ+ harassment, virtual workplace issues, and current legal standards, yes.
-Outdated training provides weak evidence of prevention efforts and undermines the Faragher/Ellerth affirmative defense.
+If your training ignores current protected-category issues, including sexual-orientation and gender-identity harassment, virtual workplace problems, customer harassment, complaint handling, and retaliation, it should be updated.
+Outdated training provides weak evidence of prevention efforts and can undermine the Faragher/Ellerth affirmative defense.

 What if an employee is harassed on their personal social media?